Trump complicates GOP position as party of the Constitution - NewsBreak

 While GOP lawmakers are no strangers to responding to inflammatory comments from Trump, the latest instance has been a thorny one.

-A number of lawmakers speak often about adhering to the Constitution and criticize Democrats for trampling over the document in favor of government overreach.
+A number of lawmakers speak often about adhering to the Constitution and criticize Democrats for what they see as trampling over the document in favor of government overreach.
 Sen. Mike Lee (R-Utah) made headlines in October when he pulled out a pocket Constitution at a debate with Evan McMullin.
-The House recently boasted a Constitution Caucus made up of GOP representatives.
+The House recently boasted of a Constitution Caucus made up of GOP representatives.

 But Trump remains a dominant figure in the party, and many on Capitol Hill are reluctant to explicitly criticize him.